Mortara case: Political context

 The Jews of the Papal States, numbering 15,000 or so in 1858, were grateful to Pope Pius IX because he had ended the long-standing legal obligation for them to attend sermons in church four times a year, based on that week's Torah portion and aimed at their conversion to Christianity.
-He had also torn down the gates of the Roman Ghetto despite the objections of many Christians.
-However, Jews remained under many restrictions and the vast majority still lived in the ghetto.
-After returning from exile in 1850, during which the Roman Republic issued sharp anti-Church measures, the Pope issued a series of anti-liberal measures, including re-instituting the Ghetto.
+On 17 April 1848, he had also torn down the gates of the Roman Ghetto, despite the objections of many Christians.
+However, Jews continued to be subject to many restrictions and the vast majority still lived in the ghetto.
+After returning from exile in 1850, during which the Roman Republic had issued sharp anti-Church measures, the Pope issued a series of anti-liberal measures, including re-instituting the Ghetto.